 All members, other than those who are CPD exempt (see below), must complete 40 hours of CPD in any year, of which 20 hours shall be verifiable.

 Examples of CPD activities which may meet the requirements of these regulations are:

-- attendance at training courses, conferences, seminars, workshops, branch meetings and other meetings;
+- attendance at training courses, conferences, seminars, workshops, IFA regional networking events and other meetings;

 - online learning or training;